-Home > Travel Ideas & Inspiration > The Best Things To Do in Oslo in 2025
+Home > Travel Ideas & Inspiration > The Best Things To Do in Oslo in 2026

 Share this post

-Oslo, the capital of Norway, has no shortage of things to do: from engaging museums to outdoor activities.
-We've put together a list of ideas that together, are well-rounded and memorable, making the most of your time up north.
+We've put together a list of ideas that, together, are well-rounded and memorable, making the most of your time up north.

-Tickets are available online and museum guides are available in several languages, including English.
+You can get tickets online, and museum guides are available in several languages, including English.

-Oslo is known for its beautiful waterside views, and one of those holds this gem — a sculpture created by artist Monica Bonvicini.
+Oslo is known for its waterside views, and one of those holds this gem — a sculpture created by artist Monica Bonvicini.

 "She Lies" is a permanent art installation made out of glass and metal that can be seen on the water's edge of Oslo's famous opera house.

-If you have time to spare in the city, it's worth walking by at different times during the day to see how the light reflects off the glass depending on the hour.
+It's worth walking by at different times during the day to see how the light reflects off the glass depending on the hour.

 The park is free to visit and open at all hours.

-At the last update of this article, the Mini Bottle Museum is open every weekend to the public and tickets can be purchased onsite.
+At the last update of this article, the Mini Bottle Museum is open every weekend to the public, and tickets can be purchased onsite.

 On Sundays, you'll find the Søndagsmarkedet at Blå.
 This is a second-hand and craft market where you'll find everything from clothing and shoes to home decor and knick-knacks.